ArnaudRinquin/blog/2016-04-22-browser-tap.md

 # ok
 ```

-It's not super fancy but it get the job done.
+It's not super fancy but it gets the job done.

 Now, a better option is to use [`browser-tap`](https://github.com/ArnaudRinquin/browser-tap) instead.
 It's just a 3 lines wrapper around `tape`.
 The only different is that it will look for `window.tapExtension`.
 If it is defined, it will delegate everything to that extension.
 If it doesn't it will just return `tape` and it will work just as well.